Jhovahn/Thesis-FullStack/README.md

 # SentimentApp

-Sentiment analyzer that queries the Twitter API for the last 100 Tweets related to a user supplied keyword and returns an over sentiment.
+Sentiment analyzer that queries the Twitter API for the last 100 Tweets related to a user supplied keyword and returns an overall sentiment.

 ## Team